 What Does “Not Registered on Network” Mean?

-If you have a Samsung phone or any Android phone, you can often see the error “Not registered on the network.”Usually, this error occurs when you have a SIM card problem.
+If you have a Samsung or Android phone, you can often see the error “Not registered on the network.”Usually, this error occurs when you have a SIM card problem.

 What Does “Not Registered on Network” Mean?

-“Not registered on Network” error means that your Android phone fails to detect the SIM card in its slot.
-In that case, you will not get incoming, outcoming calls or send text messages.
+The “Not registered on Network” error means your Android phone fails to detect the SIM card in its slot.
+In that case, you will not get incoming or outgoing calls or send text messages.

-Hence, fixing this issue is all the same for all kinds of models and versions.
+Hence, fixing this issue is the same for all models and versions.

-Why does my phone say no network connection?
+Why does my phone say there is no network connection?

-Your phone shows the error “no network connection” or “not register on the network” because:
+Your phone shows the error “no network connection” or “not registered on the network” because:

 • The operating system or firmware is obsolete.